Champions League: Talking points as Graham Potter faces a do-or-die tie with Borussia Dortmund as Bayern Munich play PSG

 Tottenham have not won a European knockout game in any UEFA competition since they reached the Champions League final in 2019.

-That's not the only hoodoo Spurs are facing as they prepare to host AC Milan on Wednesday night.
-It's been a decade since Antonio Conte last made the Champions League quarter-finals as a manager, with last-16 and group-stage exits in each of his last four campaigns at Europe's top table.
+That is not the only hoodoo Spurs are facing as they prepare to host AC Milan on Wednesday night.
+It has been a decade since Antonio Conte last made the Champions League quarter-finals as a manager, with last-16 and group-stage exits in each of his last four campaigns at Europe's top table.

-They perhaps won't get a better chance to reach the quarter-finals of the Champions League than this year - as they come up against a side in a similar situation to themselves: out of the title race and in the midst of inconsistent results.
+They perhaps will not get a better chance to reach the quarter-finals of the Champions League than this year - as they come up against a side in a similar situation to themselves: out of the title race and in the midst of inconsistent results.

-Trailing Milan 1-0 from the first leg, Conte and Spurs need a last-eight spot in this year's competition to kickstart some life in their season and show this side has improved from last season.
+Trailing Milan 1-0 from the first leg, Conte and Spurs need a last-eight spot in this year's competition to kickstart some life into their season and show this side have improved from last season.

 An exit and Spurs will be competing for fourth place again, as they were at the end of the last campaign - is this enough for Conte, Harry Kane and others to stay faithful to this project for another season?